AnyChart/docs.anychart.com/Stock_Charts/Technical_Indicators/Envelope_(ENV).md

 Then you can set the deviation, the period, the smoothing type and series types.

-The following code sample demonstrates a PSY indicator with parameters set as default:
+The following code sample demonstrates a ENV indicator with parameters set as default:

 ```
 var env = plot.env(mapping, 20, 10, "ema", "line", "line");